irdest/irdest/docs/developer/src/technical/index.md

 Irdest don't map directly onto each other and are only meant to illustrate difference in hardware access, user access, and scope.

-Nothing stops you from implementing a netmod for a high-level protocol like XMPP or a client for a low-level protocol like ARP.
-Alternatively, think about the two layers in Ratman's architecture as "address scope" and "wire scope".

 ![](/assets/overview.svg)

 [osi]: https://en.wikipedia.org/wiki/OSI_model